sysbiomed/MONET/README.md

 # MONET
-FCT project MONET
 **Multi-omic networks in gliomas**, ref.
 PTDC/CCI-BIO/4180/2020

-Here are provided the R scripts that reproduce the Methodology in the pre-print published in bioRxiv (https://doi.org/10.1101/2023.02.19.529134).
+Here are provided the R scripts that reproduce the methodology for updating the tumour classification of TCGA glioma samples in accordance with WHO-2016 and WHO-2021 guidelines, presented in the preprint available at https://doi.org/10.1101/2023.02.19.529134.

 - In folder **Scripts-for-reproducibility** are the two main R scripts:
   - "2016-classification.R", and